 Data Type Information System Management strategy Data Accuracy Data Completeness Growth and Demand Supply Growth Model A series of linked processes that underpin the Council's long term planning, by predicting expected development areas, revenues and costs, and estimating income for the long term.
 2 2 Hydraulic modelling Infoworks / DHI Software Models have been developed for a number of schemes and catchments.
 Copies of the models are held on the Council's network drives.
 2 4 Maintenance history Confirm Contractor work is issued via Confirms Maintenance Management module.
 History of maintenance is stored against individual assets.
 Prior to 2007 it was logged at a scheme level.
-2 2 Photos Network drives / SilentOne Electronic photos of assets are mainly stored on the Council's network drives.
-Coastal Structures and Streetlight photos have been uploaded to SilentOne and linked to the assets displayed via Explore Tasman.
+2 2 Photos Network drives / DORIS (Digital Office and Record Information System) Electronic photos of assets are mainly stored on the Council's network drives.
 N/A N/A Processes and documentation Promapp Promapp is process management software that provides a central online repository where the Council's process diagrams and documentation is stored.
 It was implemented in 2014 and there is a phased uptake by business units.
 2 5 Resource consents and consent compliance NCS Detail on Resource Consents and their compliance of conditions (e.g. sample testing) are recorded in the NCS Resource Consents module.
 2 2

 Data Type Information System Management strategy Data Accuracy Data Completeness Reports Confirm Reports Many SQL based reports from Confirm and a few from RAMM are delivered through Confirm Reports.
-Explore Tasman also links to this reported information to show asset information and links (to data in SilentOne and NCS).
+Explore Tasman also links to this reported information to show asset information and links (to data in DORIS and NCS).
 N/A N/A Tenders GETS (NZ Government Electronic Tendering Service) Almost all New Zealand councils use this system to advertise their tenders and to conduct the complete tendering process electronically.
 N/A N/A